davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 Miocene small-volume volcanic flows and plugs north of the zone of "flat slab" subduction.
 It samples the intact Sierra Nevada batholithic root and Cretaceous mantle wedge [@Ducea1996; @Ducea1998a; @Lee2001;
 @Saleeby2003; @Lee2006; @Chin2015].
-In contrast, xenoliths suites in the
+In contrast, xenolith suites in the
-eastern Mojave province record the partial tectonic erosion of sub-continental mantle lithosphere (including Cretaceous mantle wedge) and underplating of Farallon-plate mantle lithosphere [@Shervais1973; @Luffi2009; @Armytage2015;
+eastern Mojave Desert record the partial tectonic erosion of sub-continental mantle lithosphere (including Cretaceous mantle wedge) and underplating of Farallon-plate mantle lithosphere [@Shervais1973; @Luffi2009; @Armytage2015;
 @Shields2016GSA].
 The Dish Hill locality [@fig:context] records an upper mantle